jahnavi-maddhuri/MovieRecs_DataEngineering/README.md

 [Movie Recommendations App](https://ucqrm4zhtb.us-east-2.awsapprunner.com/)

 The purpose of this project is to create and use a microservice and build a web app (frontend made using Flask).
 The microservice was the Databricks.
 Performed load testing using Locust.
-Pushed local Docker container and image to AWS ECR and deployed on AppRunner. **make it sound better!!!!
+Pushed local Docker container and image to AWS ECR and deployed on AppRunner.
+Utilized CI/CD so local changes to flask app and docker are reflected on the cloud. **make it sound better!!!!